MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/walkthrough-planning-supplies-manually.md

 2. Choose the **Components** action to open the **Planning Components** page.
 3. On the line with the Bell item, change the **Quantity per** field from **1** to **2**.
 4. On the **Order Planning** page, consider your planning alternatives.
 In this case, you have no alternative means of supply, no transfer, substitute, or later delivery.
-You must create the suggested supply order, a works order.
+You must create the suggested supply order, a production order.
-5. Choose the **Make Orders** action to create the works order.
+5. Choose the **Make Orders** action to create the production order.

      On the **Order Planning** page, notice that the planning line for sales order **1001** no longer exists and that the initial sales demand has been covered.

 6. Close the **Order Planning** page.

      Now, you could choose to stay in this view and complete all the planning tasks.
-Instead, you will now take on the Production Planner role by going to the works order that you just created and access the **Order Planning** page.
+Instead, you will now take on the Production Planner role by going to the production order that you just created and access the **Order Planning** page.

- As a production planner you now must plan a specific works order.
+ As a production planner you now must plan a specific production order.

-### <a name="to-plan-a-specific-production-order"></a>To plan a specific works order
+### <a name="to-plan-a-specific-production-order"></a>To plan a specific production order

-1. Open the works order **101001**, for ten bicycles, that you just created by using the **Make Orders** function.
+1. Open the production order **101001**, for ten bicycles, that you just created by using the **Make Orders** function.
 2. Open the **Prod.
-Order Components** page to check that the extra bell is reflected on the works order.
+Order Components** page to check that the extra bell is reflected on the production order.
 3. Choose the **Planning** action.

      The **Order Planning** page opens in a view that is always filtered on the specific production demand.
 Sales demand is not displayed.
 You must calculate a plan before you can see any additional demand.

 4. Choose the **Calculate Plan** action.

-     Notice that four new works orders appear as unplanned production demand derived from order **101001**.
+     Notice that four new production orders appear as unplanned production demand derived from order **101001**.
 The new lines represent new production demand from the subassemblies that must be created to produce the order.

-5. Choose the **Expand All** action to get an overview of all the production demand for the works orders.
+5. Choose the **Expand All** action to get an overview of all the production demand for the production orders.

      To provide additional information about the demand lines, you may want to add the **Demand Quantity** and **Demand Qty.
 Available** fields to your view.